fstark/PloTTY/README.md

 ![A cat](images/sample3-out.png)

 The test.py program does the generation from the top-left quarter of a midjourney supplied image.

+It extracts the top-left corner, threshold it to black and white, resize it to 475x475 (as the pb-700 has 95mm accessible with a 0.2mm step), uses opencv ``skeleton`` to thin lines, a custom tracing algorithm and an opencv polygon optimisation.

+Above image is a

 ## Installing test.py